-Analysis of stakeholder-related ESG controversies and disputable activities
+Stakeholder-related ESG controversies and disputable activities

 An ESG controversy is information, a flow of information, or contradictory opinions that are public, documented and traceable allegation against an issuer on corporate responsibility issues.
 Such allegations can relate to tangible facts, be an interpretation of these facts, or constitute an allegation on unproven facts.